vik-s/quartz/content/projects/newsletter/long form/The Image Problem in Superheterodyne Receivers.md

 Let's make a short detour to understand negative frequencies before we proceed with  superheterodyne mixing.
 ### The Need for Negative Frequencies

+To many, including myself until I actually looked into it, the concept of negative frequency seems almost... unreal.
+After all, when we measure a sinusoidal tone, we only see one line on the spectrum analyzer screen.
+But, we are looking at only half the story.

+To see the whole picture, we need to look at complex sinusoids.
+In its polar form, it is represented as,
+$$
+x(t) = e^{j2\pi f_0t} = e^{j\omega_0 t}
+$$
+Thanks to Swiss mathematician Leonhard Euler, we can represent this quantity in rectangular axes (x=real, y=imaginary), using
+$$
+e^{j\omega_0 t} = \cos(\omega_0 t) + j\sin(\omega_0 t)
+$$
+This immediately tells us how to create a complex sinusoid in the lab, and transmit it to your buddy in the neighboring office.
+This is what you do:
+- Take two sinusoidal signal generators set to the same frequency f0.
+- Phase shift one of the signals by 90 degrees.
+- Connect cables to both the original and 90 degree shifted signals.
+- At the other end, connect them to the horizontal and vertical channels of an oscilloscope, respectively.
+- You will see a spot rotating anti-clockwise on the screen as shown below.

+*put animation of a rotating spot on the screen*

+If you look at this in three dimensions, with time as the third axis, what you see is a helix that is propagating forward with time.
+Thus, the complex sinusoidal signal can be broken down into what are called its *in-phase* and *quadrature* components.
+This is a concept you will keep running into when you learn about RF systems.

+*put animation of helix propagating*

+Back to the case of a single cosine signal.
+Using Euler's identity, a cosine signal can be represented as
+$$
+\cos(\omega_0 t) = \frac{e^{j\omega_0 t}}{2} + \frac{e^{-j\omega_0 t}}{2}
+$$
+There it is.
+The negative frequency.
+Here is how you interpret it.

+Your distracted office buddy accidentally swapped the sine and cosine signals.
+As a result, the spot on the oscilloscope now goes clockwise, instead of anticlockwise.
+In three dimensions, this would appear as a helix spiraling backward in time.
+That's pretty much all there is to it - a reversal of direction.

+In polar form, a cosine wave has a positive frequency sinusoid rotating anticlockwise, with a negative frequency sinusoid rotating clockwise, such that **their imaginary parts always perfectly cancel**.

+*put a picture of complex components of cosine*

+How about a sinusoidal signal?
+Euler's identity tells us,
+$$

+\sin(\omega_0 t) = -j\frac{e^{j\omega_0 t}}{2} + j\frac{e^{-j\omega_0 t}}{2}
+$$
+The j-operator means you need a 90 degree shift, and the negative sign implies an additional 180 degrees.
+In the complex plane, you have the positive frequency at 270 degrees and negative frequency at 90 degrees, and they rotate in a way that the imaginary parts still perfectly cancel, giving you a pure sine wave.

+*put a picture of complex components of sine*

+We can now think of how this is all represented in the frequency domain.
+The components of a sine and cosine signal are shown in the figure below.
+The cosine just has two components with the same sign on the real axis.
+The sine has two components with opposite signs on the real axis.

+*put a picture of frequency domain representation of sine and cosine*

+Now you can see why almost all technical analyses start with cosines - they are just easier without the j-operator and negative sign.

+With the idea of negative frequency firmly planted in our minds, we can proceed with drawing more spectral diagrams for the mixing process.

+### High- and Low-side Injection, and Image Problem

 Stuff to write about